 We call a person’s uniqueness their "constitution."
 Your constitution describes who you are at the most fundamental level.
 The concept that we are all different is unique to Ayurveda.
 As a result of this understanding, Ayurveda prescribes a different program to each individual based upon their constitution and the nature of the imbalance within them.
 This avoids the "Everybody Must" syndrome that infiltrates many systems of healing.
 The "Everybody Must" syndrome says that everyone must follow one specific path in order for healing to take place or to establish optimal health.
 Ayurveda vehemently disagrees with this notion and subscribes to the philosophy that "nothing is right for everyone and everything is right for someone."

 Indeed, Ayurveda recognizes that medicine exists everywhere and often in the most unlikely of places.
-Not only are plants and herbs sources of medicine but Ayurveda also uses aromas, colors, sound, special forms of massage and food as healing tools.
+In addition to using plants and herbs as medicine, Ayurveda uses aromas, colors, sounds, special forms of massage, and food as healing tools.
 It is through our senses that we experience the world around us.
 If we take in harmonious impressions through our senses, we can expect to experience greater calm, clarity and peacefulness and thus, via the mind/body relationship, greater physical health.
 If we take in disharmonious impressions, we create agitation in the mind and this leads to disease.

 Through the sense of taste, we interact with the foods we eat.
 Each of the six tastes affects the body and mind differently.
 Each taste has its benefits and each has its negative consequences if we overindulge in them.
-Sweet taste, as an example, is very nourishing and builds tissue and strength, but overindulgence, as we all know, leads to excessive weight gain, diabetes and other complications.
+For example, sweet taste is very nourishing and builds tissue and strength, but overindulgence--as we all know--leads to excessive weight gain, diabetes, and other complications.
 In Ayurveda, we do not count calories, grams of fat, or the cholesterol content of food.
 From an Ayurvedic perspective, if we learn what balance of tastes are right for us, then we will eat in harmony with our body’s constitution and the body will respond with greater health.
 Some benefit from hot, spicy food while others from milder or bland foods.
 Some people benefit from meat while others thrive as vegetarians.
 Some people need the nourishment of sweet-tasting grains and others the cleansing qualities of bitters.
 What tastes and types of foods are correct for each individual depends upon that person’s constitution and the nature of any imbalances that may be present.

 Our ears take in the vibratory energy of sound.
 Some sounds are calming and others agitating.
 Of course, which sounds balance our energy depends again on our constitution.
 We may think that only quiet, calming sound is healing.
 Again, we must remember the tenet of Ayurveda that teaches us that what heals each person is different.
 For instance, agitating music can also be motivating.
 If lethargy and depression is a challenge, motivation is what you want.
 Meanwhile, for anxious individuals, the calming nature of new age music is beneficial.
 In Ayurveda, special sound energies called mantra are sometimes prescribed to induce specific reactions in the body.